cube-js/cube/docs/Schema/pre-aggregations.md

 Pre-aggregations names should:
 - Be unique within a cube
 - Start with a lowercase letter
+- For long pre-aggregations names, you can set the `sqlAlias` attribute

 You can use `0-9`,`_` and letters when naming pre-aggregations.